 Y’ALL.

-I realize you might be rolling your eyes at my excitement about a Thanksgiving Brunch Salad.
+I realize you might be rolling your eyes at my excitement about a Sausage Brunch Salad for a holiday brunch.
+(You know How to Host a Holiday Brunch, yes?)

-Greens in place of baked goods?
-Or perhaps alongside them?
+Let’s discuss salad for breakfast: Would you serve this breakfast salad in place of breakfast baked goods?
+Or alongside them?

 In addition to being an awesome part of breakfast, this is the kind of salad you could enjoy ALL DAY.